 The History Of Roulette

-Back in 1655, a French inventor, physicist, and mathematician named Blaise Pascal was working on a perpetual motion machine.
+Blaise Pascal.
+Back in 1655, the French inventor, physicist, and mathematician named was working on a perpetual motion machine.
 If you forgot your Science-to-English dictionary, it's basically a machine that would continue to run without having to draw any outside energy.
 If you've studied physics, you know that's not possible.
 But Pascal was pretty tenacious and curious.
 He didn't succeed at building a perpetual motion machine, but he succeeded at inventing one of the greatest casino games of all time.

 According to several pieces of literature, roulette was played in Paris in 1796.
 Early roulette wheels had both a single zero and a double zero.
 But in 1843, two Frenchmen created a single zero roulette wheel to help casinos attract business (a lower house edge is always great for business).